nitsuah/gcp/ABOUT.md

 # ABOUT

 This script utilizes the Google Drive API to enumerate the number of files and folders within a specified folder.
-It then proceeds to copy the top-level folder to a destination folder, with a comprehensive logging mechanism for encountered errors during the copying process.
+It then proceeds to copy the top-level folder contents to a destination folder, with a comprehensive logging mechanism for encountered errors during the copying process.
+Finally it performs a validation step to ensure that the number of files and folders in the destination folder matches the number of files and folders in the source folder.

 ## Functions